epaaso/LLRBTrees.jl/README.md

 ```

+## Visualization
+There is also a separate module, that uses a slight modification of [GraphViz.jl](https://github.com/Keno/GraphViz.jl)
+to make a graph plot of the trees.
+It can be found in https://github.com/epaaso/LLRBVisualize.jl.

 ## Acknowledgements
 Many thanks to David P. Sanders, researcher at UNAM, for tutoring this project.
-And Erik Jimenez for also translating the code.
+Also to Erik Jimenez for also translating the code.

 ## Bibliography
 * Sedgewick, R. (2008, April).
 Left-leaning red-black trees.
 In Dagstuhl Workshop on Data Structures (p.
 17).